 Braniff was a familiar and dynamic presence at the annual St. Thomas Scholarship Breakfast and was particularly proud in 2016 when Carraway was honored as the youngest member inducted into the St. Thomas Sports Hall of Fame.

 Caraway primarily attended public schools growing up and was zoned to enroll at HISD Waltrip High School before a recruiting visit to St. Thomas during his eighth grade academic year produced an option that proved to carry life-altering consequences.

-“I just had a sense, a feeling this would be the right place for me moving forward,” Caraway said.
+“I just had a sense, a feeling this would be the right place for me moving forward,” Caraway said the night of his induction.
 “It was my decision to come here but that didn’t mean it was going to be easy.
 I talked with my father and he was completely honest with me on what it would take for me to meet the academic and financial demands.”

 Caraway committed to a summer work program on campus while also tapping into a broad tuition assistance program and benefiting directly from the annual Scholarship of ‘63.

 “I wouldn’t be here tonight, would not have had the St. Thomas experience without that support,” Caraway said with gratitude and respect.
 “I can’t say enough about Tom Braniff.
 He remains a strong influence today.
 I thank him every day for all that he’s done.”